What Is Western Music

 An even bigger surprise is the album, Tumbleweed Connection, the third album by the legendary English singer-songwriter Elton John.
 It is a concept album based on country and western themes and was released October 30th, 1970 on Mercury Records.
 Elton John grew up on a healthy diet of Roy Rogers, Gene Autrey, and other singing cowboys.
 It is his tribute to the music he loved as a kid.
 Who would have guessed?
 Another recent discovery is the 1972 concept album recorded by Kenny Rogers with all the songs written by Michael Martin Murphey called The Ballad of Calico, about the Mojave Desert ghost town of the same name.
 Of course who could forget Roger's 1978 smash western hit, "The Gambler."

 Yet another album that could be considered western is the 2005 recording, Devils & Dust by the "Boss," Bruce Springsteen.
 Bob Dylan also is known for his western material.
 His 1973 album Pat Garret & Billy the Kid (soundtrack to the movie) is very much western.
-Dylan also has recorded the traditional cowboy song, "Diamond Joe" and has been known to play "Buffalo Skinners" in concert since his very early days.
+Dylan also has recorded the traditional cowboy song, "Diamond Joe" and has been known to play "Buffalo Skinners" in concerts since his very early days.
 He also mentions learning to play "Doney Gal" in his autobiography.
-Also a major contemporary influence in western music is Ramblin' Jack Elliott who influenced Bob Dylan in his early days.
+Also a major contemporary influence in western music is Ramblin' Jack Elliott who influenced Bob Dylan.
 Ramblin' Jack was signing cowboy songs all over Europe in the 1950s and was inspiring everyone from Dylan to Mick Jagger to Johnny Cash (Andy Hedges).
 Consequently, Johnny Cash recorded his first western album, Ballads of the True West, released on Columbia Records in 1965.
 Cash also had two well known western hits from later albums, "Don't Take Your Guns to Town" and "The Ballad of Ira Hays."

 A major influence to contemporary western music is Michael Martin Murphey's 1990 release of the album Cowboy Songs.
 The album contained classics such as "I Ride an Old Paint', "The Old Chisholm Trail", and "The Streets of Laredo;" as well as Murphey's own "Cowboy Logic."
 Cowboy Songs earned widespread praise from country and folk music critics, such as Jack Hurst from the Chicago Tribune who wrote, "[This is] not only one of the finest albums of [the] year but also one of the finest of the last decade.
 Its 22 riveting cuts represent a labor of not only love but also scholarship; it raises a cult musical genre to the level of mainstream art."
 Cowboy Songs went on to achieve Gold status, the first western album to do so since Marty Robbins' No. 1 Cowboy in 1980 (Wikipedia).